 Level 5 German Shorthaired Pointer Gundog Training Videos

-These videos illustrate some of the activities on the Aytee GSPs Level 5 Training Programme.
-Your dog is getting established and reliable in his training and you will soon be ready to compete at your first field trial or take on a job like picking up at a local shoot.
-The focus of your work is consolidating steadiness, honing hunting skills and generally pushing your dog to respond to the pressure of more instruction in distracting situations.
+These videos illustrate some of the activities in the Aytee GSPs Level 5 Training Manual.
+Your dog is getting established and reliable in his training.
+He now ready to be shot over and you will soon be ready to compete at your first field trial.
+The focus of your work is consolidating steadiness, honing hunting skills and generally pushing your dog to respond to the pressure of more instruction in distracting situations which now involves shooting over him in the field with live game.

 Sending a dog across water for a blind retrieve demands bravery, trust and obedience from the dog and is a requirement if an Open HPR field trials is to be completed.
 This is part of the Aytee GSPs Level 5 gundog training for german shorthaired pointers